efroemling/ballistica/docs/design/mobile-string-editing.md

 platform allows a custom label on the key, so "Exec"-style wording is not achievable for code; both use the platform's "go".

+## Positioning: centered by default, keyboard-avoidance only when forced

+Both editors center their card and move it only when the keyboard would actually cover it — and each platform's *mechanism* for that was chosen the hard way (2026-08-26):

+- **iOS** drives its required clearance constraint straight from the keyboard notifications' frame payload, NOT `keyboardLayoutGuide`.
+  The guide arms its tracking asynchronously after its view joins a window, and the editor's unanimated present + immediate `becomeFirstResponder` can raise the keyboard before that happens;
+  a show event the guide misses left the card sitting under the keyboard until some later geometry change.
+A relayout nudge cannot fix that (the stale state is the guide's own constraints), so the notifications are the source of truth.
+- **Android** deliberately uses the *defaults*: `ADJUST_RESIZE` plus stock CENTER gravity, no positioning code at all.
+A previous insets-listener gravity flip to hug the keyboard snapped visibly on every show — gravity changes are unanimated and the insets dispatch lands after the keyboard's animation — and any conditional flip inherits that timing problem.
+Centered-in-the-remaining-space is smooth, and on modern phone aspect ratios the landscape strip above the keyboard is short enough that centered is near the keys anyway.

 ## Constraints that keep the game usable

 - **The input lock must be the permanent flavor.** The editor takes